polatengin/utah/README.md

 #### Numeric Comparison Validation

 - `validate.isGreaterThan(value, threshold)` - Check if a numeric value is greater than a threshold
+- `validate.isLessThan(value, threshold)` - Check if a numeric value is less than a threshold

 ### Email Validation Usage